You hear many people say they “hate popups,” but ecommerce stores still rely on them. The simple reason for this contradiction is that popups work.

 The example below showcases this by specifying the number of people (“30,000+”) who have benefited from using their product.

-Additionally, the popup below takes a more individualized approach to provide social proof.
+Additionally, the website popup below takes a more individualized approach to provide social proof.
 It contains a quote from a five-star review of their product.

 Procrastination is another reason that stops people from making purchases online.
 So you need to give your potential customers reasons why they should opt-in now rather than later.